 Leaf Lettuce: Reinforcing Those Bones

 Really?
 Yes!
-Leaf lettuce goes along way in reinforcing bone strength and density due to the Vitamin K in it.
-They did some studies in nursing homes and found that serving a couple cups of it a day reduced hip fracture risk.
+Leaf lettuce goes a long way in reinforcing bone strength and density due to the vitamin K in it.
+They did some studies in nursing homes and found that serving a couple of cups of it a day reduced hip fracture risk.
 And we all want our little guys to have strong healthy bones, so a salad with leaf lettuce or used as a lettuce wrap containing other healthy vegetables is a good idea.
-Until I did the research I had absolutely no idea that this stuff was such a good idea for my Greys.
-Lettuce wraps all around!Continue to 6 of 11 below.
+Lettuce wraps all around!Continue to 5 of 10 below.

 Spinach: Popeye Got It Right